julesmbrown/WaterLawNV/pages/about.md

 USUFRUCTUARY RIGHT: The right of an individual to use water for beneficial use, but they do not 'own' the water; the water belongs to the people of the state of Nevada (Public).

-To learn more about the resources and services avilable, visit the [Supreme Court of Nevada Law Library](https://nvcourts.gov/lawlibrary) website!